rcc-uchicago/env_bootcamp/Day1/_episodes/02-filedir.md

 - "`cd path` changes the current working directory."
 - "`ls path` prints a listing of a specific file or directory; `ls` on its own lists the current working directory."
 - "`pwd` prints the user's current working directory."
-- "`whoami` shows the user's current identity."
 - "`/` on its own is the root directory of the whole file system."
 - "A relative path specifies a location starting from the current location."
 - "An absolute path specifies a location from the root of the file system."
-- "Directory names in a path are separated with '/' on Unix, but '\\\\' on Windows."
+- "Directory names in a path are separated with `/` on Unix, but `\\` on Windows."
-- "'..' means 'the directory above the current one'; '.' on its own means 'the current directory'."
+- "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
 - "Most files' names are `something.extension`.
 The extension isn't required, and doesn't guarantee anything, but is normally used to indicate the type of data in the file."
-- "Most commands take options (flags) which begin with a '-'."
 ---

 The part of the operating system responsible for managing files and directories is called the **file system**.
 It organizes our data into files, which hold information,